zackosowski/CSVault/Assignments/Animal Survey.md

 ---
 #### How to Submit

-Push your code out to your GitHub repository.
+Save the file as `AnimalSurvey.py` in your assignments folder and push your code to your GitHub repository.

 ---
 #### Helpful Articles